The Urantia Book: Criticisms of claims as a revelation

 The authors refer to the book as the fifth revelation of "epochal significance" to humankind, the fourth epochal revelation having been the life of Jesus.
-The claim of revelation in The Urantia Book has been criticized for various reasons.
-Skeptics such as Martin Gardner say it is a product of human efforts.
-Because the book does not support certain tenets of Christianity, such as the atonement doctrine, while at the same time presenting an account of parts of Jesus' life absent in the Bible, others with a Christian viewpoint have argued it cannot be genuine.
-Gooch notes that while its "somewhat dated, elegant" prose could be read as fiction, due to its claim of divine inspiration "the book invites reactions far more scathing than [it] ... might otherwise merit."
+The assertion in The Urantia Book that it constitutes "the most recent presentation of truth to the mortals of Urantia" has been criticized as a product of "human efforts."
+Because the book asserts certain tenets of Christianity, such as the atonement doctrine, are of human origin, while presenting a great deal more of Jesus' life not recorded in any versions of the Bible, others with a Christian viewpoint have argued it cannot be genuine.
+Gooch notes that while its "somewhat dated, elegant" prose could be read as fiction, due to its claim of divine revelation "the book invites reactions far more scathing than [it] ... might otherwise merit."

 Criticism of its science

 In Paper 101, "The Real Nature of Religion," the authors write:

 We full well know that, while the historic facts and religious truths of this series of revelatory presentations will stand on the records of the ages to come, within a few short years many of our statements regarding the physical sciences will stand in need of revision in consequence of additional scientific developments and new discoveries.
 These new developments we even now foresee, but we are forbidden to include such humanly undiscovered facts in the revelatory records.
 Let it be made clear that revelations are not necessarily inspired.
 The cosmology of these revelations is not inspired.

-As pointed out by the likes of Martin Gardner, the science in The Urantia Book reflects the views that prevailed at the time the book originated.
+As pointed out by skeptic Martin Gardner, the science in The Urantia Book reflects some views that prevailed at the time the book originated.
 The claim by the authors that no unknown scientific discoveries could be imparted can function as a ruse to allow mistakes to be dismissed later.
-The appeal to convenience that post-1955 scientific knowledge is not being presented is consistent with a book written by humans in the 1950s instead of celestial beings with superior knowledge.
+The appeal to consequence that post-1955 scientific knowledge is not being presented is consistent with a book written by humans in the 1950s instead of celestial beings with superior knowledge.

 Examples of criticisms regarding the science in The Urantia Book include: